Biodun/Udacity-Data-Engineering-Nanodegree-Projects/Projects/Data_modeling_with_Postgres/README.md

         ```

 2. Install the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) package and environment manager to create an isolated python environment for this demo.
-3. Use the `environment.yml` file in this repo to create a conda environment with all the packages required to run the code in this repository:
+3. Clone this repo, then navigate to the `Projects/Data_modeling_with_Postgres` folder.
+Use the `environment.yml` file to create a conda environment with all the packages required to run the code in this repository:
 > `conda env create --file environment.yml --name udacity_data_eng`

 4. Activate the installed conda environment: